developer0hye/4-Points-Painter/README.md

 ```

-you want to test this program using the examples in this repositry, you put the below command.
+If you want to **test** this program using the examples in this repositry, you put the below command.
 ```
 python 4pPainter.py --xl test.xlsx -i ./image -o output0
 ```